Rangga11268/SrbMotorV2/QWEN.md

 7. **Dashboard**: Overview of all system activity
 8. **Proper Specifications Management**: Separated specifications into a dedicated table for better organization and retrieval
 9. **Clean Specification Display**: Specifications now display properly formatted in modals without horizontal scrolling
+10. **Enhanced File Management**: Automatic cleanup of associated files when records are deleted

 ## Project Structure